 - 3. Click Basic System Benchmark to configure the task settings. - 1) On the Frequency tab, specify the task execution frequency. - 2) On the Device Scope tab, add the target devices for this task.
-You can also exclude unwanted devices by clicking the Exclude Device Group area. - 3) On the Retrieve Live Data tab, select the target data to be retrieved. - 4) On the CLI Commands tab, specify CLI commands and select which device types these commands can apply to.
+You can also exclude unwanted devices by clicking the Exclude Device Group area. - 3) On the Retrieve Live Data tab, select the target data to be retrieved.

+4) On the CLI Commands tab, specify CLI commands and select which device types these commands can apply to.

 - 5) On the Additional Operations after Benchmark tab, specify the operations, such as building topology and updating maps, after the benchmark task.
-See Benchmark Task Settings for more details. - Update Cloud select the Cloud related operations to perform after the latest data is retrieved. - Build Topology select the target topology to build after the latest data is retrieved. - System Operations select the target objects to update after the latest data is retrieved.

-- Rebuild Visual Space select the target templates to rebuild for SDN networks after the latest data is retrieved. - Parse Configuration Files select the target parsers to parse specific data from configuration files. - Update Maps select the target maps to update after the latest data is retrieved.
+See Benchmark Task Settings for more details. - Update MPLS Cloud or Update Public Cloud select the Cloud related operations to perform after the latest data is retrieved. - Build Topology select the target topology to build after the latest data is retrieved. - System Operations select the target objects to update after the latest data is retrieved. - Rebuild Visual Space select the target templates to rebuild for SDN networks after the latest data is retrieved. - Update Maps select the target maps to update after the latest data is retrieved.